kubeflow/kfctl/operator.md

 # kubectl create -f deploy/crds/kfdef_quota.yaml -n ${KUBEFLOW_NAMESPACE} # only deploy this if the k8s cluster is 1.15+ and has resource quota support
 ```

 3. Deploy KfDef. _kfdef_ can point to a remote URL or to a local kfdef file.
-If you want to use the set of default kfdefs from Kubeflow.
-Follow the [Deploy with default kfdefs](#deploy-with-default-kfdefs) section below.
+To use the set of default kfdefs from Kubeflow, follow the [Deploy with default kfdefs](#deploy-with-default-kfdefs) section below.
 ```shell
 kubectl create -f <kfdef> -n ${KUBEFLOW_NAMESPACE}
 ```